 Form 8829 is used to calculate the allowable expenses for the business use of your home, which are then reported on Schedule C (Form 1040).
 Direct expenses are those that benefit only the portion of your home used for business, such as repairs or painting to a specific room or area dedicated to business operations.
-These expenses are fully deductible and should be entered at 100% in column (a) of Part II, Line 8 of Form 8829.
-Examples include painting, repairs, or improvements made specifically to the business area of your home.
+These expenses are entered at 100% in Column (a) on the appropriate expense line in Part II of Form 8829.
+Direct expenses benefit only the business portion of the home and are fully allocable to business use, subject to the overall home office deduction limitations.

 Direct Expenses on Form 8829